 Another boutique hotel options that I recently checked out is Casa Rosada Hotel at Cuna de Allende #12.
 It has a lovely patio area and has 13 rooms.
 It is centrally located behind the Parroquia in the Jardin.
 Casa Schuck Boutique Hotel is also a nice option in Centro at Garita 3.

-One of my favorite new hotels is CASA 1810 Centro at Hildago #8.
+One of my favorite hotels is CASA 1810 Centro at Hildago #8.
 It has a lovely courtyard and small lobby bar.
 Their upstairs restaurant, Trazo 1810 is consistently one of the best restaurants in town with stunning views.

 In early 2022, they opened Casa 1810 Parque at Codo #3.
 It is small, lovely property with two restaurants, Dulce 1810 Patisserie & Bistro and Tené Latin Cuisine.
 Dulce 1810 features coffee drinks, pastries and a few salads and sandwiches.
 Tené has a large breakfast, lunch and dinner menu.
 I enjoyed my eggs benedict, latte and a yummy chocolate croissant.
 I hope to go back to try the lunch or dinner menu which offers tacos, soups, pizzas, salads, ceviches and other entrées.

 If you want a larger property with many amenities, then the Rosewood is for you.
 The rooftop tapas bar is perfect for sunset views.
-The restaurant and bar are attractive and locals rave about the pool and spa.
+The restaurant and bar are very attractive and locals rave about the pool and spa.
 It is popular with many people from Mexico City.
 I stop in often at their coffee bar located in their gift shop off of the lobby that has wonderful pastries and serves Starbucks coffee.
 They have a small outdoor terrace.

 The other luxury property in town is Belmond’s Casa de Sierra Nevada.
 It is located in the heart of Centro and scattered in multiple colonial buildings around Hospicio #35.
 They have several room options, a spa and a nice dining room/restaurant and bar across the street.
 Their location near Juarez Park has re-opened and has a truly lovely setting with a great restaurant.